(And Oy! – that applies to hiring clients and candidates!)

 Do second chances exist?

-And if, in both instances, you don’t follow these rules, is it possible to start again and have a second chance of a first impression?
-I personally don’t think so.
-I think that recruiters are naturally instinctive and so can see through whether it is likely to be nerves as oppose to something else.
+And if, in both instances, you don’t follow these rules, is it possible to start again and have a second chance at a first impression?
+I don’t think so.
+I think recruiters are naturally intuitive and can see whether it will likely be nerves instead of something else.

-So remember that each and every time you meet someone.
+So remember that every time you meet someone.
 What is the 1st impression you want someone to have on you?
-Remember the checklists each and every time you meet anyone (as the list is not exclusive to a recruitment scenario – it can apply to client meetings too!)
+Remember the checklists each time you meet anyone (as the list is not exclusive to a recruitment scenario – it can apply to client meetings too!)